Rudolf Roessler: The role of Karel Sedláček

-Operation Citadel
+Battle of Kursk and Operation Citadel

 In early March 1943, Hitler planned a massive offensive against the Kursk salient known as Operation Citadel in the hope of regaining the initiative in the east.
 On 15 April 1943, Hitler signed Order Number 6 to begin the offensive.
 Within 24 hours Alexander Foote had informed Soviet intelligence.
+On the 3 April 1943, a message stated: The Wehrmacht's attack on Kursk is to be postponed until the beginning of May 1943 because increasingly stronger Soviet forces are being massed on the northern sector of the front, especially in Velikiye Luki.
+This report was true because Order No. 6 of the OKH ordered May 3 as the earliest date of attack.
+On 20 April 1943 a message stated the attack on Kursk is postponed to 12 June 1943.
+This order was not signed until 29 April 1943.
+The attack was later postponed again and began on 5 July 1943.

+In at least almost 70 cases, Sándor Radó forwarded significant messages from Roessler to Soviet intelligence.
 Roessler's intelligence wasn't only strategic in nature; he also supplied the Soviets with detailed information on the new German Panther tank.